telerik/blazor-docs/knowledge-base/textbox-empty-value-on-autofill.md

 However, when the browser (Chrome, for example) autofills form field values, the `oninput` event is not fired until some interaction with the page occurs.
 This means that the browser does not notify the fields that their values have changed.

-Thus, when clicking Login for the first time (interacting with the page), the `oninput` fires but by default there is a 150ms DebounceDelay due to which the TextBox values are still not updated.
+Thus, when clicking Login for the first time (interacting with the page), the `oninput` fires but the default DebounceDelay of 150ms postpones the TextBox value update.

 Other components that also have DebounceDelay property and might be affected are [TextArea]({%slug textarea-overview%}#features) and [MaskedTextBox]({%slug maskedtextbox-overview%}#features).